laxmikant-ainapure/upcxx/docs/hybrid.md

-With care, it is possible to construct applications which use both UPC++ and MPI explicitly in user code (note that this is different from UPC++ programs which do not explicitly use MPI, but are compiled with `UPCXX_GASNET_CONDUIT=mpi`: such programs do not require any special treatment).
+With care, it is possible to construct applications which use both UPC++ and MPI explicitly in user code (note that this is different from UPC++ programs which do not explicitly use MPI, but are compiled with `UPCXX_NETWORK=mpi`: such programs do not require any special treatment).
 Note however, that strict programming conventions (below) must be adhered to when switching between MPI and UPC++ network communication, otherwise deadlock can result on many systems.